Editorial Guidelines

 Editorial Independence

-Our content is developed independently based on clinical evidence.
-We do not accept payment for favorable coverage, product mentions, or treatment recommendations.
-Any advertising is clearly separated from clinical content.
+Our content is developed independently based on evidence.
+We do not accept payment for favorable coverage, product mentions, or recommendations.
+Any advertising is clearly separated from educational content.